silverHugh/ai-course/system/fix-PXE-E51.md

 ### 2017-09-29

-Problem: One hadrware broken.
+Problem: One hadrware broken.<br>
 Replace the broken one with a new 500G hardware.

 Problem: No system
-Install XenServer 6.1 and configure static network.
+Install XenServer 6.1 and configure static network.<br>
-In local command line, configure DNS server.
+In local command line, configure DNS server.<br>
 Manage this server with XenCenter.

 - [ ] Install a new virtual machine.